 In lessons we never lose sight of the practical application of ICT, which is integral to working in School and in the wider sphere of modern society.
 All girls leave with an excellent knowledge of ICT theory and an accomplished use of the main MS Applications, Word, Excel, PowerPoint and Access.
 They use the knowledge and skills gained at PGHS to great advantage throughout their studies here and beyond into Sixth Form and University.

 Pupils begin by learning about communicating online safely.
 Guidance is given in the safe use of email, chat rooms, gaming and social networking sites.
 Girls then progress to a short and effective online keyboarding course and learn the fundamentals of word processing, before progressing to coding in HTML and Python.
 The year finishes with a unit on Excel Spreadsheets comprising simple and complex formulae and functions to explore what-if scenarios and advanced charting.

-Please view the course curriculum here (this link will take you to the ICT & Computing page of the Options booklet).
+Please view the course curriculum click the link above right to download the Options Booklet.

 The ICT Department runs an ICT club (Years 7 and 8) and ICT Workshop (Years 10 and 11) so that girls can further develop their interest in this subject.